KQDI (AM): KBGF and KUDI

 KQDI went on the air as KBGF on September 23, 1955.
 It was owned by Community Broadcasters, Inc., a group of local businessmen, and was the city's fourth radio station.
 The call letters stood for "Keep Building Great Falls".
 From its inception, it operated as a contemporary Top 40 music radio station.
 KBGF was sold to a group of Washington state radio owners and operators in January 1957.
 The group included Paul Crain, Del Cody, Walter N. Nelskog, and D. Gene Williams.
-The sale was approved by the FCC in July 1957, and the call letters changed to KUDI.
+The sale was approved by the Federal Communications Commission (FCC) in July 1957, and the call letters changed to KUDI.
 The new call letters were an acronym for "Keep Up Doing It".

-Crain, who owned a financial interest in television station KRTV in Great Falls and television station KULR in Billings, eventually bought out his partners.
+Crain, who owned a financial interest in television stations KRTV in Great Falls and KULR in Billings, eventually bought out his partners.
 He sold the station in May 1961 for $300,000 ($ in dollars) to James F. Hadlock of Hollywood, California.
 The station suffered a fire on April 5, 1964, that completely destroyed its studio and transmitter building on Smelter Avenue; several business records were protected in a filing cabinet, but the station lost its entire record library Hadlock sold the station to Leo Graybill of Great Falls in 1965.
 Graybill established Frontier Broadcasting to own the business, with stock in Frontier owned by his family.
 In the early 1970s, the Graybill family sold some stock to KUDI's general manager, Jerry Hartline.

 KUDI was regularly ranked second in listeners in the Great Falls market in the late 1960s and 1970s behind KMON (560 AM).
 KEIN (1310 AM) changed its format to Top 40 after a change in ownership in 1972 and quickly began gaining on KUDI.
 Independent since its inception, KUDI affiliated with the CBS Radio Network in 1974.
 Robert Schuster, a former life insurance agent, replaced Hartline as general manager in August 1975.